Atlantis Marine Park: After closure

-Since its closure in 1990 the park has been abandoned and vandalised, though the site was featured in the CBBC programme All Over the Place – Australia in March 2014.
-The site is currently owned by property developers, the Fini Group.
-A plan has been put forward to the City of Wanneroo to develop the area into a mix of retail, commercial and entertainment land uses.
+After its closure in 1990 the park was abandoned and vandalised, though the site was featured in the CBBC programme All Over the Place – Australia in March 2014.

-A large limestone sculpture of King Neptune by American sculptor Mark Le Buse that originally overlooked the park remains a major landmark in the suburb and is often factored in any future redevelopment plans.
+The King Neptune statue remains a major landmark in the suburb and is often factored in any future redevelopment plans.
 The sculpture, which had sat abandoned and fenced off since the park's closure in 1990, was heritage listed by the Heritage Council of Western Australia in 2006, before being restored and the surrounding area reopened to the public in May 2015.

-In January 2023, the Sun City precinct, which encompasses the former site of Atlantis Marine Park and the King Neptune sculpture, as well as Two Rocks marina and shopping centre, was added to the State Register of Heritage Places in recognition of Sun City's place as the state's first private residential, commercial and recreational investment project.
+In January 2023, the Sun City precinct, which encompasses the former site of Atlantis Marine Park and the King Neptune sculpture, as well as Two Rocks Marina and shopping centre, was added to the State Register of Heritage Places in recognition of Sun City's place as the state's first private residential, commercial and recreational investment project.

+As of 2026, much of the former site of the park has been cleared and slated for redevelopment.
+Most of the land is currently owned by property developers the Fini Group, which put forward plans to the City of Wanneroo to develop the area into a mix of retail, commercial and entertainment land uses.
+A portion of the site is also owned by the WA Royal Australian Air Force Association, which plans to construct a retirement community as well as a park surrounding the King Neptune statue that will be handed back to the City of Wanneroo after completion.

+In late 2025, construction of a new shopping centre called Two Rocks Village on the site commenced, with the centre opening in June 2026; the development had faced widespread opposition from the community due to the heritage value of the site.